 The portfolio presents a range of different opportunities to grow capital values and income, while positioning the assets to meet occupier needs and enhancing their ESG credentials.
 We made good progress with our asset management plans during the year, in particular with developing new space at OTP and repositioning existing space at other assets to appeal to life science occupiers.
-As part of our new sustainability strategy, we have developed long-term goals for the Group's assets.
+As part of our new sustainability strategy, we have developed long-term goals for the Group's assets, see pages 44 and 45 for more details.